VolksNav in USA: starting with urban radius r100

 For more datails, see Urban systems

-Anchorage / Atlanta / Austin / Baltimore / Baton Rouge / Boston / Chicago / Dallas / Denver / Honolulu / Houston / Las Vegas / Los Angeles / Miami / Nashville / New Orleans / Niagara Falls / New York / Oakland / Palo Alto / Philadelphia / Phoenix / Portland / / Salt Lake City / San Francisco / Seattle / Sugarland / Washington D. C.
+Anchorage / Atlanta / Austin / Baltimore / Baton Rouge / Boston / Chicago / Cincinnati / Dallas / Denver / Honolulu / Houston / Kansas City / Las Vegas / Los Angeles / Memphis / Miami / Nashville / New Orleans / Niagara Falls / New York / Oakland / Omaha / Palo Alto / Philadelphia / Phoenix / Portland / / Salt Lake City / San Francisco / Sacramento / Seattle / Sugarland / Syracuse / Washington D. C.

 Waiting for update: